Generic Name: hydrocortisone, neomycin, and polymyxin B otic (HYE droe KOR ti sone, NEE oh MYE sin, POL ee MIX in B)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-It is not likely that other drugs you take orally or inject will have an effect on hydrocortisone, neomycin, and polymyxin B otic used in the ears.
+It is not likely that other drugs you take orally or inject will have an effect on Cortisporin Otic used in the ears.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Cortisporin Otic (hydrocortisone / neomycin / polymyxin b otic)